 CyberGhost vs. Surfshark: which is better?

-Ultimately, Surfshark is the better VPN option for most thanks to its robust features for added privacy and security, user-friendly interface, top-notch customer support, unlimited device support, and wide range of payment options.
-While CyberGhost offers faster speeds and better streaming support for some platforms, Surfshark is a solid alternative for a wider range of internet users.
+Ultimately, Surfshark is the better VPN option for most users, thanks to its robust features that enhance privacy and security, a user-friendly interface, top-notch customer support, support for an unlimited number of devices, and a wide range of payment options.